During my prayer and devotion time on Dec 20th, 2024, a short rhyme came to mind as a tool to help me focus my mindset for the day:

 Come, O Lord!
 Your will be done!

-Judge me thus, not by my debts;
+Judge me thus, not by my debts

-May no test of fun or gain
+May no test of fun or fame

-Pull me back to death or stain.
+Pull me back to sin or stain.

 May my words and deeds this day